MEGATRON: The environments of Population III stars at Cosmic Dawn and their connection to present day galaxies: Method

 \section{Method}

 \textsc{megatron} is a suite of cosmological radiation hydrodynamic simulations run with the \textsc{ramses-rtz} code \citep{katz_ramses-rtz_2022} and the PRISM ISM model \citep{katz_prism_2022}, extended from \textsc{ramses-rt} \citep{rosdahl_radiative_2013, rosdahl_scheme_2015} and \textsc{ramses} \citep{teyssier_ramses_2002}.
 The simulations model gravity, hydrodynamics coupled to multi-frequency radiative transfer, and a non-equilibrium chemistry network of over 80 species to accurately model heating and cooling processes.
-In this section, we give a brief overview the four simulations used in our analysis, focusing on the details which are important in the context of Pop.~III star formation.
+In this section, we give a brief overview of the four high-$z$ simulations used in our analysis, which have been run down to $z=8.5$, focusing on the details which are important in the context of Pop~III star formation.
 For details on how we treat particle dynamics, gas dynamics, and radiative transfer, see \citet{Katz2025MegP1}.